BarakB1991/web_project_4/README.md

 - Vanilla JS: used function and forEach method to initialize 6 cards via JS. also made the site functional with popup forms that change profile details, and add new cards, which can also be deleted. refactored code so it will be most minimal and readable.

+### Later additions

+Will bundle it with Parcel or Webpack
+Site will recieve forms data and save it to server.

 ### [Link to the project hosted on "Github Pages"](https://barakb1991.github.io/web_project_4/)